pangolindex/exchange-contracts/contracts/staking-positions/README.md

 [`PangoChef`](./PangoChef.sol) is a MiniChef analogue that uses SAR algorithm.

-In this implementation, there can be infinite amount of pools which separetely utilize the SAR algorithm.
+In this implementation, there can be infinite amount of pools which separately utilize the SAR algorithm.
 So each pool has its own total staked balance and average staking duration.

 PangoChef distributes global rewards to pools based on Synthetix’s staking algorithm, such that